ninsbl/m.crawl.thredds/README.md

 ## Manual

-Manual of the module are available here: https://ninsbl.github.io/m.crawl.thredds/
+Manual of the module is available here: https://ninsbl.github.io/m.crawl.thredds/

 ## How to contribute to this repository